IanLewis42/GravStorm/readme.txt

       These have the old version of the OpenGL driver, so you need the executable 'gravstorm-jessie'. rename it to just 'gravstorm'
       > mv gravstorm-jessie gravstorm
+      NOTE:This version only runs full-screen (not in a window) and VNC doesn't display anything.

     - Raspbian version Stretch
       If you are running stretch, then the next step depends on which hardware version you have: